tloen/tloen.github.io/assets/pages/about.md

 I am a technologist living in San Francisco.
-In previous lives, I was a grad student at Stanford, an analyst at a hedge fund, and the founding editor of [_The Gradient_](https://thegradient.pub/), On this site, I collect fragments about a selection of my interests, including:
+In previous lives, I was a grad student at Stanford, an analyst at a hedge fund, and the founding editor of [_The Gradient_](https://thegradient.pub/).

-- artificial intelligence
-- human physiology
-- Chinese ethical and political philosophy
+On this site, I collect fragments about a selection of my interests.

 _Caveat lector._
-My essays exist primarily to clarify problems for myself, and only secondarily to serve as points of reference for my friends and colleagues;
+My writing exists primarily to clarify problems for myself, and only secondarily to serve as points of reference for my friends and colleagues;
 therefore, expect ponderous syllogisms, rough composition, and a narrow focus on topics of limited interest.
+All of this is exhaust; none of it is for you.

 You can find me elsewhere: